The Myth of the Widow’s Mite

 “And He looked up and saw the rich putting their gifts into the treasury.
 And He saw a certain poor widow putting in two small copper coins.
 And he said, ‘Truly I say to you, this poor widow put in more than all of them, for they all out of their surplus put into the offering, but she out of her poverty put in all that she had to live on.’”
 Luke 21:1-4.

+It’s wrong.
 That’s not what’s happening here.
-In spite of the popularity of these views, none of these explanations makes any sense.
-Here’s why; Jesus never makes any of those points that peopel try to make about the widow and her offering.
+Look- in spite of the popularity of these views, none of these explanations makes any sense.
+They just don’t.
+I don’t get it at all and I can’t help but feel that everything that’s said about this is being imposed on the text and is absolutely ridiculous.
+And here’s why; Jesus never made any of those points.
 Jesus never said anything about what’s left behind, what percentage, what attitude, or that we should do likewise and give everything.
+He didn’t.
+Jesus never makes any of those points.
 He does not say the rich gave relatively too little and that they had too much left over.
 He doesn’t say the rich gave too low a percent.
 He doesn’t say the widow gave the right amount.
 He doesn’t say the rich had a bad attitude and the widow had a good attitude, or good spirit.
+He doesn’t say that.

-There’s only one comment that Jesus makes, and that is that she gave with her two copper coins relatively a great deal more than all the others because all the others gave out of their surplus, which means they had some left.
+That’s ridiculous.
+That’s irresponsible.
+That’s foolish.
+It’s not designed to talk about the principles of giving.
+There’s only one comment that Jesus makes, she gave with her two copper coins relatively a great deal more than all the others because all the others gave out of their surplus, which means they had some left.
 She gave out of her poverty all she had to live on.
 That’s all there is.
 No comment that the Lord appreciated her.
-No comment that the Lord loved her or commended her.
+No comment that the Lord loved her, commended her.
 No comment that she was now in the Kingdom of God.
 No invitation to the disciples to reach in to their little money bags and go up there and throw in everything they had because it was good enough for the widow, it should be good enough for the disciples of Jesus.
+And if she was truly spiritual, they should be truly spiritual as well.

-Who among us would argue that it’s normative for God to expect you to give 100 percent of what you have so that you have absolutely nothing left and you are utterly and completely destitute?
-Anyone?
-Because that’s the only obvious principle here if you’re going to draw a principle.
+For these reasons, the traditional explanations of this text make no sense to me at all.
+One thing I do know is this; God doesn’t expect you to give 100 percent of what you have so that you have absolutely nothing left and you are utterly and completely destitute.
+But that’s the only obvious principle here if you’re going to draw a principle.
 Besides, why would you inject the principle in giving in a context like this?
 This is no place to interject, “Oh by the way, a few words on giving.”
 What in the world does that have to do with anything?
-Jesus makes no comment about giving except that she gave more than everybody else relative to what she had. .
+Jesus makes no comment about giving except that she gave more than everybody else relative to what she had.
+She is not commended.
+They are not condemned.
 No one’s attitude or spirit in the giving is discussed.
 And no principle regarding giving is drawn by our Lord.
 The narrative is not intended to deal with any of those matters.
 The reason the Lord doesn’t say anything about it is that’s not what it’s about.
 And if you look at the context before and after, this is all about the condemnation of wicked spiritual leaders and a corrupt religious system that is about to be destroyed.
 In fact, in verse 5, the passage immediately after this, some were talking about the temple, that it was adorned with beautiful stones and votive gifts, and He said, “As for these things which you’re looking at, the days will come in which there will be not one stone upon another which will not be torn down.”